 After installation, you must turn off dask's work stealing.
-Change the work stealing setting to distributed. scheduler.work-stealing: False in ~/.config/dask/distributed.yaml.
+Change the work stealing setting to distributed. scheduler.work-stealing: False in dask's configuration.
 See configuration below for more details.

 1.2 PyPl

 Before you install ESPEI via PyPI, be aware that pycalphad and emcee must be compiled and pycalphad requires an external dependency of Ipopt.